imazen/resizer-web/content/docs/roadmap.md

 # Roadmap

-This is a preliminary, private roadmap
+This is a preliminary, private roadmap.

 ## 3.X